 Self-insurance is when a person or business sets aside resources, usually a pool of cash, to insure themselves against any accidents, illnesses, or mishaps they may face.
 Self-insurance is not to be confused with any type of personal insurance provided by an insurance company.
 And it shouldn’t be used as an alternative for state-mandated insurance policies.

 According to the Employee Benefit Research Institute (EBRI), self-insurance became popular when the Affordable Care Act made it mandatory for all businesses, big and small alike.
 As premiums run high for unnecessary costs on conventional insurance policies, self-insure was the best solution.

-Businesses and employers both benefit when you self-insure, as controls cost without affecting the wellbeing of the employees.
+Businesses and employers both will benefit when you self-insure, as controls cost without affecting the wellbeing of the employees.
 Your plans also become more flexible than traditional fully insured plans.
 That is because you have resources you can draw from at your convenience, and you retain the extra money.